internetdrew/portfolio/src/collections/guides/supabase-local-development.md

 If you want to, you can [clone the app from the GitHub repo here](https://github.com/internetdrew/react-express-starter.git) and follow instructions to get the app up and running in development.

-## Connecting to Our Supabase Project
+## Connecting to Your Supabase Project

-> If you've already connected your project, you can jump down to [the Docker setup](#setting-up-docker).
+> If you've already connected your project, you can jump down to [setting up the dev environment](#setting-up-the-dev-environment).

 To begin, we'll start by connecting a clean app to our Supabase project's production database, then transition to a local development environment.